Appeals to the Workers’ Compensation Appeal Tribunal (WCAT)

 Appeal Process

-What is the Workers’ Compensation Appeal Tribunal (WCAT)?
+What is the WCAT?

 Who can appeal?

-Should I participate in my Employer’s Appeal?
+Should I participate in my employer’s appeal?

 What decisions can be appealed to WCAT?

-• decisions about vocational rehabilitation benefits;
+• Decisions about vocational rehabilitation benefits;

-• decisions about commutations of permanent disability benefits;
+• Decisions about commutations of permanent disability benefits;

-• decisions about the procedures or conduct of a “review” by a Review Officer (including the denial of a request for an extension of time);
+• Decisions about the procedures or conduct of a “review” by a Review Officer (including the denial of a request for an extension of time);

 Can I appeal WorkSafeBC decisions directly to WCAT?